What “good” looks like for MDR service providers

 Understanding managed security services helps contextualize MDR within the broader security services landscape.
 Industry research, such as the Gartner MDR Market Guide, provides additional insights for evaluation.

-Look for MDR service providers that maintain industry certifications, participate in threat intelligence sharing communities, and demonstrate cybersecurity thought leadership.
+Look for MDR that maintain industry certifications, participate in threat intelligence sharing communities, and demonstrate cybersecurity thought leadership.
 These indicators suggest providers staying current with evolving threats and maintaining expertise necessary for effective response.

 The future of MDR service provider response